ember-learn/guides-source/guides/release/components/defining-a-component.md

-Component definitions consist of:
+An Ember component consists of:

 1. A template
-2. An optional backing class definition
+2. An optional, backing class definition

-As we discussed before, the template is rendered wherever the component is used in your application.
-If your component has a backing class, an _instance_ of that class is created for every usage of the component:
+The template is rendered wherever the component is used in your application.
+If your component has a backing class, an _instance_ of that class is created for every use of the component:

 ```handlebars
 <!--